Primavera Sound 2025: Background

 On 24 October 2024, Primavera Sound announced the initial lineup for the festival's 2025 edition, featuring three female pop stars as headliners: Charli XCX, Sabrina Carpenter and Chappell Roan.
 Charli declared that the trio were the "holy trinity", and the festival said: "The fact of having three female artists headlining a festival like this is especially symbolic if we consider that they also lead an artistic line-up that is gender-balanced.
 This has been the hallmark of Primavera Sound since the unforgettable 2019 edition, which for the first time balanced a historically uneven scale.
 This closes, finally."
 Tom Breihan wrote for Stereogum that Primavera "booked all three main characters from 2024’s pop girl summer as headliners".
 The trio were dubbed "Primavera Powerpuff Girls", with the entrance of the festival featuring large inflatable versions of Blossom, Bubbles, and Buttercup.

-Less than 24 hours after the initial lineup announcement, Central Cee was added as an "additional headliner".
+Less than 24 hours after the initial lineup announcement, Central Cee was added as an "additional headliner", although he was not given headliner status on the poster.

 In December, Charli announced that Troye Sivan would accompany her for the exclusive European date of their joint Sweat tour, which coincidentally took place on Sivan's 30th birthday.

 The festival also announced a new LCD Soundsystem album in 2025 along with their appearance, though recanted that claim a day later.
 On 20 November 2024, the festival sold out its weekend tickets for the first time in a regular edition since 2016.
 All overall tickets were sold out by 2 January 2025.

 On 5 February 2025, the lineup for the Primavera a la Ciutat programme was revealed.
 It featured artists not on the main lineup such as Nilüfer Yanya, Kneecap and Pete Doherty, as well as smaller settings for festival artists like Beach House, The Jesus Lizard and Kim Deal.

 On 30 April 2025, Primavera Sound announced that the Auditori was booked for a private event during the same time as the festival, so all sets that were previously scheduled for the building were moved to Sala Apolo and Paral-lel 62.
 This included artists such as Destroyer, Cat Power, Julie Byrne and Kali Malone.

 On 9 May 2025, Clairo cancelled her appearance at the festival, citing "logistical issues with getting [her] show to/from Primavera".
 On 16 May, Wolf Alice were named as her replacement.